behemoth0132/Super-Mario-Arcade/README.md

 ![alt text](https://i.imgur.com/rdb6WnX.png)
 ![alt text](https://i.imgur.com/KoTr4U1.png)
 # HOW IT WORKS
 The technology used in this game includes a lot of Javascript, a decent amount of CSS and HTML.
+It is pretty and fun at the same time.
+But it isnt easy!
-Below is an example of some of the code that will be featured.
+Below is an example of some of the design code that I used.
 ```
 let start = document.querySelector('.game-wrapper');
 let ex = 10;